 Joseph M. Hilbe (December 30, 1944 – March 12, 2017) was the Solar System Ambassador with NASA/Jet Propulsion Laboratory, California Institute of Technology, an adjunct professor of statistics at Arizona State, and emeritus professor at the University of Hawaii.
 He was an elected Fellow of the American Statistical Association and of the Royal Statistical Society and an elected member of the International Statistical Institute.

-Professor Hilbe was the first editor of the Stata Technical Bulletin, later to become the Stata Journal, (1991–1993). and was software reviews editor for The American Statistician from 1997-2009.
-Hilbe is also the author of a number of books, including Logistic Regression Models, Negative Binomial Regression, and with Robert A. Muenchen, R for Stata users, and with J. Hardin, Generalized Linear Models and Extensions, and Generalized Estimating Equations.
+Professor Hilbe was the first editor of the Stata Technical Bulletin, later to become the Stata Journal, (1991–1993), and was software reviews editor for The American Statistician from 1997-2009.
+Hilbe was also the author of a number of books, including Logistic Regression Models, Negative Binomial Regression, and with Robert A. Muenchen, R for Stata users, and with J. Hardin, Generalized Linear Models and Extensions, and Generalized Estimating Equations.

 Robert Hoyt, MD FACP FAMIA ABPM-CI, received his undergraduate education at the University of Virginia and his medical education at Virginia Commonwealth University.
 While still on active duty in the US Navy he became involved with multiple implementations of health information technology.
 As a result of this experience and additional education at Stanford University, he created a Health Informatics Certificate program at the University of West Florida in 2004.
 He is currently a clinical associate professor in the Internal Medicine Department at Virginia Commonwealth University.

 In 2015 he became board certified in Clinical Informatics and in 2019 he became a fellow of the American Medical Informatics Association.